Anonymous

 From India, New Delhi

-Mixing the issue of misconducts with the gratuity is unjustified and should be handled independent of each other having regard to due process of disciplinary actions as per law.
+Mixing the issue of misconduct with gratuity is unjustified and should be handled independently of each other, having regard to due process of disciplinary actions as per the law.

 Regards,